 The worktop comes square edged and sanded to a super smooth 150 grit finish.
 It is supplied unfinished and will require oiling prior to installation.
 Prime is the highest grade of worktops, It has a more uniformed look due to having slight color variation straight grain and contains very few ( if at all) and infrequent small knots and character marks.
 The prime grade of this worktops is the most expensive as it is in limited supply from the raw material.
 The prime grade of this worktops has a uniformed color and fine markings which will lend elegance and chic to any kitchen.
 This worktop comes in a length of 3m, width of 950mm and a thickness of 38mm.
 This sensational timber will darken quickly after installation and will become a rich bronze shade.

 Premium Iroko Worktop Construction

 Premium Iroko Worktop is made from staves of solid wood which are then cut, selected, graded and kiln dried to ensure a moisture level suitable for domestic interior use such as the kitchen.
 These materials are then glued together to form one homogeneous panel of wood which is stable and durable.
+The forward facing side of the premium grade worktop will feature only minimal natural imperfections that all natural woods share, resulting in a uniform clean look worthy of premium grade with few small knots.
+The back side of the worktop (which is of course invisible once the worktop is fitted) will likely display some knots and some colour variation, which is a by product of the manufacturing process.
 Premium Iroko Worktop is especially designed for interior use and will easily handle the day to day use required from a kitchen or bar worktop.
 The worktop is very easy to maintain, needing only the occasional oil coating and basic care.

 About This Wood